 • 95% of women face discrimination in their communities and schools.

 Moreover, the Region’s women, like all indigenous women in the State, confront Sociocultural and Political, Economic, Environmental, Educational and Climate-related obstacles that limit their potential as leaders.

-*** Women don’t operate in a vacuum.
+*** Women do not operate in a vacuum.
 Their well-being depends on themselves and those with whom they live.
-While women are PSYDEH’s current focus, per their request, we plan to integrate men and youth leaders in 2017-2018.
+While women are PSYDEH’s current focus, per their request, we plan to integrate men and youth leaders in 2019-2020.